Eugenijus/WordFrequencyPOJO/README.md

 ## 1. Functional requirements

 The goal of the application is to:
-- [ ] 1.
+- [x] 1.
 Application should be capable of reading N text files (where N is a number, could be 1, 2, 3...) which contain English words.
 - [x] 2.
 It should count the frequency of the words.
 - [x] 3.
 It should write results into 4 files where words are sorted based on first letter {A-G, H-N, O-U, V-Z).

 ## 2. Other requirements

 - [x] 1.
-Technologies and frameworks can be chosed freely.
+Technologies and frameworks can be chosen freely.
 - [ ] 2.
 You must use Threads.
 - [ ] 3.
 You must use some existing Java development frameworks.
 - [x] 4.
 Source code should be clean and readable.